S1085454/Exercise/README.md

 # Exercise
-Understand the basic concept of Machine Learning ( Source: https://github.com/TienLungSun/2020-PyTorch-Colab)
+Understanding the basic concept of Machine Learning ( Source: https://github.com/TienLungSun/2020-PyTorch-Colab)

 **1.2.1.
 Learn from sparse data-Exercise Natan - Try to adding more neural network layers and check the loss result behavior.**